 Although we encourage the reporting of crime directly to Campus Safety, in some instances members of the campus community may choose to file a report with one of the other Campus Security Authorities (CSA).
-They include any member of the College Deans; the Director or Associate Director of Residential Life in the Campus Center; Athletic Coaches, assistant Coaches in Cambrian Row and Trainers at Schwartz Gym; Title IX Coordinator in Gateway 325; Student Engagement in the Campus Center; Hall Advisors and the Residential Life Coordinators.
+They include any member of the College Deans; the associate and assistant dean for Residential Life and student engagement in the Campus Center; Athletic Coaches, assistant Coaches in Cambrian Row and Trainers at Schwartz Gym; Title IX Coordinator in Gateway 325; Student Engagement coordinator in the Campus Center; Hall Advisors and the Residential Life Coordinators.
 The Campus Security Authorities work closely with Campus Safety to ensure the safety of our community.